oracle-livelabs/spatial-graph/adb-graph/graph-ml-23ai/query-graph/query-graph.md

 ### Objectives

-Learn how to
+Learn how to:

 - Import a notebook
 - Create a notebook and add paragraphs
-- Use Graph Studio notebooks and PGQL and Python paragraphs to query, analyze, and visualize a graph
+- Use Graph Studio notebooks with PGQL and Python paragraphs to query, analyze, and visualize a graph

 ### Prerequisites